demisto/content/Packs/Bitbucket/Integrations/Bitbucket/README.md

 ### bitbucket-workspace-member-list
 ***
-returns a list of all the members in the workspace.
+Returns a list of all the members in the workspace.

 #### Base Command